Learn how to grow Spanish moss, growing Spanish moss demands care and a few requirements that need to be fulfilled.

 Spanish moss doesn’t need fertilizer instead it is itself used as a fertilizer.
 However, if it is growing poorly or discoloring, spray it with compost tea diluted half with water.

 In cooler zones, Spanish moss dies in winter as it can’t tolerate temperature below 50 F (10 C) for a long time.
 However, Spanish moss can tolerate temperature down to 22 F (-5 C).
-To overwinter it, keep the Spanish moss indoors, hanging near the sunny window in a temperature around 50 – 70 F (10 and 21 C).
+To overwinter it, keep the Spanish moss indoors, hanging near the sunny window at a temperature around 50 to 70 Degrees F (10 and 21 C).